 Once the host has decided on the groups and assignment of addresses to the SPIs, it creates a LOCATOR parameter that serves as a complete representation of the addresses and affiliated SPIs intended for active use.
 We now describe a few cases introduced in Section 3.2.
-We assume that the Traffic Type for each locator is set to "0" (other values for Traffic Type may be specified in documents that separate HIP control plane from data plane traffic).
+We assume that the Traffic Type for each locator is set to "0" (other values for Traffic Type may be specified in documents that separate the HIP control plane from data plane traffic).
 Other mobility and multihoming cases are possible but are left for further experimentation.

-- 1. Host mobility with no multihoming and no rekeying.
-The mobile host creates a single UPDATE containing a single ESP INFO with a single LOCATOR parameter.
-The ESP\INFO contains the current value of the SPI in both the "Old SPI" and "New SPI" fields.
-The LOCATOR contains a single Locator with a "Locator Type" of "1"; the SPI must match that of the ESP\INFO.
+Host mobility with no multihoming and no rekeying.
+The mobile host creates a single UPDATE containing a single ESP\INFO with a single LOCATOR parameter.
+The ESP\INFO contains the current value of the SPI in both the OLD SPI and NEW SPI fields.
+The LOCATOR contains a single Locator with a "Locator Type" of "1";

+the SPI must match that of the ESP\INFO.
 The Preferred bit SHOULD be set and the "Locator Lifetime" is set according to local policy.
-The UPDATE also contains a SEO parameter as usual.
-This packet is retransmitted as defined in the HIP protocol specification [2].
-The UPDATE should be sent to the peer's preferred IP address with an IP source address corresponding to the address in the LOCATOR parameter. - 2.
-Host mobility with no multihoming but with rekeying.
+The UPDATE also contains a SEQ parameter as usual.
+This packet is retransmitted as defined in the HIP protocol specification [RFC5201].
+The UPDATE should be sent to the peer's preferred IP address with an IP source address corresponding to the address in the LOCATOR parameter.

+- 2. Host mobility with no multihoming but with rekeying.
 The mobile host creates a single UPDATE containing a single ESP\INFO with a single LOCATOR parameter (with a single address).
-The ESP\INFO contains the current value of the SPI in the "Old SPI" and the new value of the SPI in the "New SPI", and a "Keymat Index" as selected by local policy.
+The ESP\INFO contains the current value of the SPI in the OLD SPI and the new value of the SPI in the NEW SPI, and a KEYMAT Index as selected by local policy.
 Optionally, the host may choose to initiate a Diffie Hellman rekey by including a DIFFIE\HELLMAN parameter.
-The LOCATOR contains a single Locator with "Locator Type" of "1"; the SPI must match that of the "New SPI" in the ESP\INFO.
-Otherwise, the steps are identical to the case when no rekeying is initiated. - 3.
+The LOCATOR contains a single Locator with "Locator Type" of "1"; the SPI must match that of the NEW SPI in the ESP\INFO.
+Otherwise, the steps are identical to the case in which no rekeying is initiated. - 3.
 Host multihoming (addition of an address).
 We only describe the simple case of adding an additional address to a (previously) single-homed, non-mobile host.
 The host SHOULD set up a new SA pair between this new address and the preferred address of the peer host.
 To do this, the multihomed host creates a new inbound SA and creates a new SPI.
-For the outgoing UPDATE message, it inserts an ESP\INFO parameter with an "Old SPI" field of "0", a "New SPI" field corresponding to the new SPI, and a "Keymat Index" as selected by local policy.
-The host adds to the UPDATE message a LOCATOR with two Type "1" Locators: the original address and SPI active on the association, and the new address and new SPI being added (with the SPI matching the "New SPI" contained in the ESP\INFO).
+For the outgoing UPDATE message, it inserts an ESP\INFO parameter with an OLD SPI field of "0", a NEW SPI field corresponding to the new SPI, and a KEYMAT Index as selected by local policy.
+The host adds to the UPDATE message a LOCATOR with two Type "1" Locators: the original address and SPI active on the association, and the new address and new SPI being added (with the SPI matching the NEW SPI contained in the ESP\INFO).
 The Preferred bit SHOULD be set depending on the policy to tell the peer host which of the two locators is preferred.
 The UPDATE also contains a SEQ parameter and optionally a DIFFIE\HELLMAN parameter, and follows rekeying procedures with respect to this new address.
 The UPDATE message SHOULD be sent to the peer's Preferred address with a source address corresponding to the new locator.